shaack/phaser-es6-starter-template/README.md

 # phaser-es6-starter-template

-A ES6 starter template for Phaser 3 which works without transpiling out of the box.
+A vanilla ES6 starter template for Phaser 3 which works without transpiling.

 - Vanilla ES6
 - No transpiling needed, no Webpack, only phaser as dependency

 ## install

+Download this repository and then do

     npm install

+View it with running `index.html` in a web server.